 Store this dip in the refrigerator in an airtight container.
 It should stay fresh in the refrigerator for about 3 days.

 White Bean Dip with Lemon and Dill.

-A hearty and flavorful white bean dip with lemon and dill.
+This hearty and flavorful white bean dip is seasoned with garlic, lemon, and dill.
 This is delicious with chips, crackers, or sliced vegetables.

-Roast the garlic: Preheat the oven to 375.
-Slice the tops of the garlic and set on a piece of parchment paper on a cookie sheet.
+Preheat the oven to 375 degrees F. Slice the tops of the garlic and set on a piece of foil on a cookie sheet.

-Drizzle garlic with olive oil and fold parchment paper over and twist the ends, sealing the garlic inside.
-Roast at 375 degrees for 35-45 minutes, until cloves are soft and golden.
+Drizzle garlic with olive oil and fold the foil over, sealing the ends.
+Roast at 375 degrees F for about 45 minutes, until cloves are soft and golden.
 Let cool, then squeeze out cloves and set aside.

 Rinse and drain the beans.
 Place in a food processor with roasted garlic cloves, olive oil, lemon juice, dill, and salt.

-Puree until smooth.
-Add more oil if it seems to thick.
+Puree until fairly smooth.
+Add more oil if it seems too thick.
 Add more salt or dill as desired.

 Serve with crackers or tortilla chips.